 NAnt is yet another build DevOps tool that is very much similar to ANT and hence the name.
-It is a free to use build tool used famously for the .NET projects.
-In theory, if we need to explain NAnt is very much like MAKE without the fringes and the disadvantages of it and in practice it is very much like ANT.
-NAnt is extended for further usage by task classes instead of extension with shell based commands.
-The configuration files in NAnt are XML based files where a target tree once called gets all the necessary tasks executed, and each of the task that gets executed in NAnt is executed by an object that actually implements a particular Task interface.
+It is free to use build tool used famously for the .NET projects.
+In theory, if we need to explain NAnt is very much like MAKE without the fringes and the disadvantages of it and in practice, it is very much like ANT.
+NAnt is extended for further usage by task classes instead of extension with shell-based commands.
+The configuration files in NAnt are XML based files where a target tree once called gets all the necessary tasks executed, and each of the tasks that gets executed in NAnt is executed by an object that actually implements a particular Task interface.

 Following are some of the advantages of using NAnt, let us now take a look at each and every one of them: